nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf53/features_nrf53.rst

 Samples that directly use the radio peripheral can run on the network core of the nRF5340.
 They do not require any functionality from the application core.

-However, on nRF5340, the application core is responsible for starting the network core and connecting its GPIO pins (see :kconfig:option:`CONFIG_BOARD_ENABLE_CPUNET` and the code in :file:`zephyr/boards/nordic/nrf5340dk/nrf5340_cpunet_reset.c`).
+However, on nRF5340, the application core is responsible for starting the network core and connecting its GPIO pins (see :kconfig:option:`CONFIG_SOC_NRF53_CPUNET_ENABLE` and the code in :file:`zephyr/boards/nordic/nrf5340dk/nrf5340_cpunet_reset.c`).
 Therefore, you must always program the application core, even if the firmware is supposed to run only on the network core.

 You can use the :ref:`nrf5340_empty_app_core` sample for this purpose.